 Glasgow Bars & Restaurants

-Glasgow is not one of the most popular cities to visit in Europe, because it may not have that many sights as other cities, but the pub scene is outstanding and it also has some very good restaurants.
+Glasgow is not one of the most popular cities to visit in Europe because it may not have as many sights as other cities, but the pub scene is outstanding, and it also has some very good restaurants.
 In a couple of days I cannot find a lot of bars and restaurants, but I will be posting some bars and restaurants here, and they will be located per neighbourhood.

 West